 Tests will be administered synchronously for the entire class, via ALEKS.
-90 minutes tests, to be open for two hours: from 8:45 AM to 10:45 AM.
-The test will close at 10:45 AM.
-Once closed, it will not reopen.
+90 minutes tests, to be open for two hours: from 1:30PM to 3:00 PM.
+The test will close at 3:00 PM.
+Once closed, a test won't be reopened.
 No exceptions.
 Tests are proctored by respondus monitor with webcam enabled.
 Missing a test for any reason, including internet connection issues, will result in a zero score for that exam.
-Students who miss two Tests will be dropped out of the course, unless proper written documentation of emergency is provided.
-If you miss an exam due to an emergency that would qualify as an excused absence the make-up exam will be administered during the final week of the course on July 30th.
+Students who miss two tests will be dropped from the course unless proper written documentation of an emergency is provided in advance.
+If you miss an exam due to an emergency that would qualify as an excused absence the make-up exam will be administered during the final week of the course on July 31th.
 ONE make-up test only.
-Students are allowed to retake one test on July 30th.
+Students are allowed to retake one test on July 31th.
 There will be a 7 points extra-credit (EC) assignment for each test.
 EC #1 consists of characterizing a dataset in Excel.